CookEditors/NOS/_posts/2015-08-28-how-dead-can-you-get.md

 In the darkness, her eyes were filled with many things.
 Incredulity, shock, pity … and something else.

-“Let’s —let’s say we were once friends, George,” she whispered.
+“Let’s — let’s say we were once friends, George,” she whispered.
 “I—yes, I’ll help you if I can.”

 He felt a growing dread of the truth he was trying to uncover.
 He felt that when he broke the dam that locked his past, a flood of evilness would wash his soul straight to hell.